 “Sorry about betraying me to the captain?”

 He giggled.
 “Oh, no. Sorry about not betraying the captain to you.
-You’re the newcomer, John.”
+You’re the newcomer.”

 “We made up, just so you know.”

 His braided beard spread under a crazy smile.
 “You and Robert made up.
-He told me all about it.
+He told me all about it just now while you were wandering about.
 But, you and the World Facing are still at odds, aren’t you?”